gintriago12/Basic-Iterative-Methods/README.md

 # Basic-Iterative-Methods

-Iterative algorithms and their explicit forms to solve linear systems.
+Iterative algorithms and their explicit forms to solve linear systems of the form _Ax=b_ where _A_ is a square matrix of _R^nxn_, x and b vectors of _R^nx1_.
+The algorithms are Jacobi, Gauss-Seidel, and SOR.

 The code is written in jupyter notebook.
+Download the file _Basic Iterative Methods.ipynb_ and run it in your PC or in jupyter online.

+## Motivation
+I wanted to put the main iterative methods to solve linear systems with their explicit form in one place.
+We hope this notebook helps undergrads and graduate students.

+## Contributors
+Thanks to Dr. Pedro Merino for providing the theoretical resources and guidance to code the algorithms in Python.